tjarratt/ginkgo-converter/README.md

 What's that you say?
 Ginkgo???
 -----------------------

 That's right!
 [Ginkgo](https://github.com/onsi/ginkgo) is a great BDD framework for Go.
-A lot of projects already have a relatively large test suite built up around the XUnit style test framework that Go ships with.
-With ginkgo-converter you can quickly convert your existing test suite to use Ginkgo without having to rewrite all of your tests by hand.
+However, many projects already have a relatively large test suite built up around the XUnit style test framework that Go ships with.
+You can use ginkgo-converter to quickly convert your existing test suite to use Ginkgo without having to rewrite all of your tests by hand.

 Getting Started
 ---------------